Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Mathematical Background

-$\mathcal{L}_{rec}$ and $\mathcal{L}_{spar}$ correspond to \textit{L2 reconstruction} and \textit{L1 sparsity} loss terms, respectively. $\mathcal{L}_{cons}$, namely the \textit{consistency loss}, forces each projector $p_{i}$ to be invariant to changes in subspaces $\mathcal{S}_{j},j\neq{}i$.
-The \textit{distance loss} $\mathcal{L}_{dist}$ is a contrastive loss term that follows the oracle $\mathcal{O}$, which calculates the subspace $\mathcal{S}_i$ where the projections of the images in the pair $(x_1, x_2)$ differ the most, and forces the projection representation of the two input images onto the subspaces not selected by $\mathcal{O}$ to be as close as possible, while the projections in the selected $\mathcal{S}_{i}$ to differ the most. $\mathcal{L}_{cons}$ and $\mathcal{L}_{dist}$ thus realize the orthogonality of the discovered subspaces.
-Finally, the \textit{regularization loss} $\mathcal{L}_{reg}$ introduces a penalty that ensures the choice of the oracle $\mathcal{O}$ is evenly distributed among the subspaces.
+The \textit{distance loss}, $\mathcal{L}_{dist}$, is a contrastive loss term.
+It is built based on an oracle function $\mathcal{O}:\mathbf{Z}\times{}\mathbf{Z}\to{}\{1,\ldots{}, k\}$, which calculates the subspace $\mathcal{S}_i$ where the projections of the images in the pair $(x_1,x_2)$ differ the most, in terms of their distance in the latent space.
+Then, it encourages the projection representation of the two input images onto the subspaces not selected by $\mathcal{O}$ to be as close as possible while pushing the representations in $\mathcal{S}_i$ to be further apart.
+In combination with $\mathcal{L}_{cons}$, it encourages the weak isometry in Definition~\ref{def:def_disentanglement}.
+The oracle function is a crucial part of our method, and the version implemented in \detaux{} will be defined in Equation~\ref{eq:eq_forced_oracle}.

+$\mathcal{L}_{spar}$ is an $L1$ constraint which promotes sparsity and orthogonality between the subspaces, by encouraging each one to have a few non-zero entries that will be zero in the others.
+In our finite-dimensional setting, this constraint is equivalent to imposing that the product space is a direct sum of the subspaces, thus allowing the summation operation to aggregate the subspaces.

+$\mathcal{L}_{cons}$, namely the \textit{consistency loss}, encourages each projector $p_{i}$ to be invariant to changes in subspaces $\mathcal{S}_{j},j\neq{}i$.
+Together with $\mathcal{L}_{dist}$, this constraint encourages the metric definition of disentanglement in Definition~\ref{sec:sec_dis_theory}.

+Finally, the \textit{regularization loss} $\mathcal{L}_{reg}$ introduces a penalty that ensures that the choice of the oracle $\mathcal{O}$ is uniformly distributed among subspaces to avoid the collapse of information.
+This is necessary given the initial warm-up period with only the reconstruction loss being active, as there is no guarantee that information will be equally spread out among the subspaces.